MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/limitations.md

 author: elamalani
 ---

-# Limitations & Known Issues
+# SDK Limitations & Known Issues

 Following are the known SDK limitations for different platforms: